Weyauwega-Fremont wrestlers win regional title

 REEDSVILLE 255.5, BRILLION 175, KEWAUNEE 173, SOUTHERN DOOR 165.5, MISHICOT 124.5, OOSTBURG 87

 106: 1st – Jordan Ingalls R dec.
 Isaiah Ribble B 16-6.
 113: 1st – Fischer Pawelski SD dec.
 Cole Ditter B 11-1.
 120: 1st – Cam Konop K dec.
 Ben Wilson B 4-0.
 126: 1st – Cam Hanrahan K dec.
-Josh Schuh R 13-0.
-132: 1st – River Pawelski SD won by tech. fall over Jacob Lukow M 18-3.
-138: 1st – Jesse Steinhorst K dec.
-Devin Thoreson B 8-2.
-2nd place wrestleback – Thoreson B pinned Ben Hoida SD 3:46.
-145: 1st – Ben Kasten B dec.
-Brandon Stelzer R 6-0.
-152: 1st – Andy Spatchek R dec.
+Josh Schuh R 13-0.132: 1st –River Pawelski SD won by tech. fall over Jacob Lukow M 18-3.138: 1st –Jesse Steinhorst K dec.
+Devin Thoreson B 8-2.2nd place wrestleback – Thoreson B pinned Ben Hoida SD 3:46.145: 1st –Ben Kasten B dec.
+Brandon Stelzer R 6-0.152: 1st –Andy Spatchek R dec.
 Raul Lopez SD 14-4.
-160: 1st – Michael Bertrand SD dec.
+160: 1st –Michael Bertrand SD dec.
 Isaac Roffers R 2-1.
-2nd place wrestleback – Roffers R pinned Travis Reinke K 5:59.
-170: 1st – Daniel Kocourek R dec.
-Kyle Tesarik M 7-1.
-182: 1st – Riley Kasper R dec.
-Jack Ribley M 7-2.
-2nd place wrestleback – Ribley M dec.
-William Collins-McGovern K 9-6.
-195: 1st – Tory Jandrin SD dec.
+2nd place wrestleback –Roffers R pinned Travis Reinke K 5:59.
+170: 1st –Daniel Kocourek R dec.
+Kyle Tesarik M 7-1.182: 1st –Riley Kasper R dec.
+Jack Ribley M 7-2.2nd place wrestleback –Ribley M dec.
+William Collins-McGovern K 9-6.195: 1st –Tory Jandrin SD dec.
 Mike Griffey R 2-1 OT.
-220: 1st – Cole Knier R pinned Jared VanderWeele O 5:39.
-285: 1st – Zenaido Capetillo R dec.
-Jesse Priest B 5-1.
-2nd place wrestleback – Priest B dec.
+220: 1st –Cole Knier R pinned Jared VanderWeele O 5:39.285: 1st –Zenaido Capetillo R dec.
+Jesse Priest B 5-1.2nd place wrestleback – Priest B dec.
 Cole Kraynik M 9-1.